catberry/catberry/docs/services/userland/logger.md

 to browser's console.

 ##Configuration
-To configure browser logger you can just set parameter object `logger` in Catberry config object.
+To configure browser logger you should just set parameter object `logger` in Catberry config object.

 Like this for browser logger: